jeffvo/go-pr-reviewer/README.md

 - GITHUB_KEY (your PAT token)
 - GEMINI_KEY (Your Gemini API key)

-Usage
+## Usage

-Start the server:
+Start the server
 Configure a GitHub webhook to send pull request events to your server endpoint.
 This is done in the settings page of the repository.

 The server will listen on port 3000 for webhook events.